anksank/spring-framework/README2.md

     // maps the dispatcher servlet to the url pattern specified in the parameter, which overrides the tomcat homepage registration.addMapping("/");
     ```

+## Simple Controller

+Dispatcher Servlet receives all the requests of the application which can be mapped to methods in classes annotated with `@Controller`.
+These classes are called annotated controllers or controller classes.

+### @RequestMapping

+This annotation is used to map requests to controller methods.
+It has various attributes to match by URL, HTTP Method, request parameters, headers, and media types.
+Shortcut variants of @RequestMapping:
+- `@GetMapping`
+- `@PostMapping`
+- `@PutMapping`
+- `@DeleteMapping`
+- `@PatchMapping`

+### @Controller

+This annotation is a specialized `@Component`.
+Classes annotated with @Controller can be used to write methods annotated with the RequestMapping Annotations.

+`@ResponseBody` -> This annotation means that the method return value should be bound by the response body.
+Hence, the browser displays this response in the web page.
+If not used, there would be errors complaining that the View is not available.
+Other option is to use views.